DanteGraet/singularitycraft/README.md

 # singularitycraft

-## made in less than 100! seconds over less thn 10! days
+Made in less than 100! seconds over less than 10! days